NexFrosty/Facebook-SentimentAnalysis/README.md

 ## Project Overview

-By extracting and analyzing sentiments, the project seeks to understand user satisfaction and highlight areas for enhancement in Facebook's services.
+This project develops a sentiment analysis system for Facebook app reviews to filter out emojis and bot-generated content for more accurate user feedback.
+This refined feedback assists in enhancing the app's relevance and user satisfaction.

 ## Problem Statement

-Facebook accumulates a multitude of user reviews, which include genuine feedback, bot-generated texts, and emoji reactions.
-Accurately analyzing these reviews is challenging due to the presence of inauthentic sentiments and unconventional expressions.
+Facebook accumulates many user reviews, including genuine feedback, bot-generated texts, and emoji reactions.
+Accurately analyzing these reviews is challenging due to inauthentic sentiments and unconventional expressions.

 ## Objectives